Statistics, PhD

 - Oral presentation

-General requirements: Completion of the PhD requires at least four full years of graduate study (72 units), with at least 48 units completed in residence at Washington University.
+General requirements: Completion of the PhD requires four to five years of graduate study.
 The student must spend at least one academic year as a full-time student; this requirement cannot be met wholly by summer sessions or part-time study.
-The student may, with departmental permission, transfer a maximum of 24 graduate credits from other universities.
+The student may, with departmental permission, transfer a maximum of 15 graduate credits from other universities.
 The typical course load is 9 credit units per semester.
-A GPA of B (3.0) or better is required in graduate course work.
+A GPA of B (3.0) or better is required in graduate coursework.

-Graduate students in statistics may ordinarily expect up to five years of support.
-Continuation of support each year is dependent upon normal progress toward the degree and the satisfactory performance of duties.
 Teaching experience is an increasingly important component of graduate education for students who seek academic employment.
-The PhD in statistics program provides the opportunity for students to work as Assistants to the Instructor and to learn how to teach technical topics to students with a wide range of backgrounds.
+The PhD in Statistics program provides the opportunity for students to work as Assistants in Instruction and to learn how to teach technical topics to students with a wide range of backgrounds.

 For the well-prepared student, "normal progress" usually means the following: